jonocen/OpenRepair/README.md

 # OpenRepair

-Its a Open source Repair tool for automatic repairing of Unix-Like file systems and any disk.
+OpenRepair is an open-source repair tool designed to automatically repair Unix-like file systems and disks.

+It’s still a work in progress and not perfect yet, but I’m actively working on it :)